shan0ar/XSSearch/README.md

 && cd xssearch
 ```

-Alternatively, you can manually download `xssearch.py` and install dependencies.
+Or download `xssearch.py` and install requirements manually.

 ---

 ## Features

-- **Customizable Target:** Specify any URL and parameter location for payload injection using the `XSS` keyword.
+- **Customizable Target:** Inject payloads into any parameter or header using `XSS` in the URL, POST, or headers.
-- **Flexible Wordlists:** Use any file containing XSS payloads, one per line.
+- **Flexible Wordlists:** Supports any file with one payload per line.
-- **Progress Tracking:** Shows percentage, number of tested payloads, and progress intervals (configurable by count).
+- **Progress Tracking:** Prints progress dynamically (every 10s for 1min, every 30s up to 10min, every 3min up to 20min, then every 20min).
-- **Success Control:** Stop testing after the first detected XSS by default, or continue with `--continue-if-success`.
+- **Success Control:** Stops after the first XSS (default), or continues with `--continue-if-success`.
-- **Comprehensive Output:** Only successful payloads are displayed, with summary at the end.
+- **Comprehensive Output:** Only successful payloads are shown, with a summary at the end.
-- **Headless Chrome:** Uses Chrome in headless mode for speed and reliability.
+- **Headless Chrome:** Uses Chrome in headless mode for reliability.
-- **Raw HTTP Request Support:** Test POST and complex requests by providing a raw HTTP request (Burp/Proxy export) via `--request`.
+- **Raw HTTP Request Support:** Fuzz POST and complex requests using a raw HTTP request (`--request`).
-- **Multi-parameter Detection:** Detects all parameters containing `XSS` in URL, POST body, and headers.
+- **Multi-parameter Detection:** Detects all params using the `XSS` keyword in URL, body, and headers.
-- **Form-based POST Submission:** Uses real browser form submission for POST to maximize detection accuracy.
+- **Session Cookie for GET:** Use `--cookie` to test with a real session (GET).
-- **Automatic Alert Handling:** Automatically cleans up multiple alert popups to prevent Selenium errors.
+- **Automatic Alert Handling:** Automatically closes JS alerts to avoid Selenium blocks.

 ---